What Kind of Outlet is Needed for an Electric Car?

 • If your car can accept more power than your charging station can provide, then the charging station is the bottleneck.

-Most manufacturers will list a theoretical charging time.
 However, to figure out your EV’s charging time, divide your car’s battery pack by the electric vehicle charging station’s output rate or a number lower than the vehicle’s acceptance rate.

 That gives you the number of hours required to charge an empty battery.